umutincek/reusable-datatable/README.md

-# havas-assignment-datatable
+# reusable-datatable
-Reusable Datatable Component for Havas CX Assignment with React and TypeScript
+Reusable Datatable Component with React and TypeScript

 Project Usage